DasLab/MAPseeker/README.md

 All figures are also automatically saved to disk as EPS files, which you can print for your notebook.

-The text output is also saved to disk as MAPseeker_results.txt, which you keep in your notebook as a record of the run statistics, background subtraction, etc.
+The text output is also saved to disk as `MAPseeker_results.txt`, which you keep in your notebook as a record of the run statistics, background subtraction, etc.